tindandelion/rust-bittorrent-client/_posts/2025-07-25-improve-download-speed.md

 # Request timing

-With the local setup like this, we can start digging deeper into what's going with the download speed.
+With a local setup like this, we can start digging deeper into what's going on with the download speed.
 The first experiment to make is to measure the time it takes to:

 * send the `request` message to the peer;
 * receive the corresponding `piece` response.